 I lean a ladder against my tall bedroom wall.
 It stands at a sharp angle.
 It is a work of art, a pleasure to behold.
 Feeling emboldened, I go to recycle my empty cans (there are a lot thanks to G’s newfound preference for beer).
 I get €3.10 for them.

 My brain bulges with pain.
 I put a bounty out on my head.
 A stranger rings my doorbell.
 Twice.
 I flee up the ladder.
 But it leads to wall.
 Nothing but wall.

 It was all pollen-spreading bluster.
 Every absurd word of it.
 I share my apartment with ants and spiders.
 I admire their crazed sense of purpose.
 One frantically running back and forth.
 The other poised, suspended, resolute as an ideological full stop.
 While it waits for a fly.
 To fly by.
 Into its web.
 To its death.
 A spindly yarn.

 I buy J a purse for Christmas.
 It opens wide.
 J strokes it lovingly.
 I stroke J’s back lovingly.
 She is blessed with exceptionally sensitive skin.
 Being stroked leads her down the garden path to convulsions of ecstasy.
 The ants look away.
 The spiders look down.
 I smoke workmanlike with my free hand.

 The police called to tell me they found my wallet (discarded by my attacker in a cemetery).
-It had everything in it except the money.
+Everything was still there except the money.
 But it was not the same object; it felt limp, lifeless, deformed.
-I keep it in a shoe box as a reminder of how my friendliness ended up disfiguring my face and paralysing me with fear.
+I keep it in a shoe box as a reminder of how my friendliness ended up disfiguring my face and paralyzing me with fear.